Chris Rorke

 Chris Rorke is an American football coach and former player.
-He currently serves as the head football coach at Tabor Academy in Marion, Massachusetts.
+He most recently served as the head football coach at Tabor Academy in Marion, Massachusetts.
 Rorke was the head football coach at Plymouth State University in Plymouth, New Hampshire from 1999 to 2002, compiling a record of 20–21.
 He played quarterback at Dartmouth College, where he lettered in 1987 and 1988.